-Children whose parents/carers are regular attenders of a Churches Together in England and/or Evangelical Alliance Church;
+Children whose parents/carers are regular attenders of a Churches Together in England and/or Evangelical Alliance Church2;

-- 2d. who already have a sibling on roll - 2e. with exceptional medical or social needs which means the child must, because of those needs, attend the school.
-Appropriate evidence from a doctor or social worker must be provided. - 2f. living closest (using the Council's definition of straight line distance).
+2d. who already have a sibling3 on roll

+2e. with exceptional medical or social needs which means the child must, because of those needs, attend the school.
+Appropriate evidence from a doctor or social worker must be provided.

+2f. living closest (using the Council's definition of straight line distance4).